xbeat/Machine-Learning/README.md

 Understanding the Hodrick-Prescott Filter

 The Hodrick-Prescott filter is a mathematical tool used to separate a time series into trend and cyclical components by minimizing the sum of squared deviations from trend, subject to a penalty that constrains the second difference of the trend component.

+## Optimizing Linear Regression with Gradient Descent

+Sum of Squared Residuals (SSR) Fundamentals

+The Sum of Squared Residuals represents the cumulative difference between observed values and predicted values in a regression model.
+It forms the foundation of optimization in linear regression by quantifying prediction errors through squared differences.

 ## Simplifying Complex Data with Principal Component Analysis